 Solvent extraction uses ethanol, butane, or similar agents to soak and strip plant trimmings of cannabinoids to then evaporate into an oil.
 This method is cheap, produces inferior quality and can sometimes even be toxic.
 Avoid companies who can’t or won’t tell you what their extraction process is.

-C02 extraction has become the most widely used and effective way to safely and accurately extract cannabidiol from hemp.
-It’s the most expensive method, but it provides very high-quality CBD oil that’s free of potentially harmful synthetics and solvents.
+C02 extraction has become the most widely used and effective way to extract cannabidiol safely and accurately from hemp.
+It’s the most expensive method, but it provides very high-quality cannabidiol oil that’s free of potentially harmful synthetics and solvents.